 (above) Back in December James, Dee and Abu took a day out from Nutmeg HQ to volunteer at the GOSH and GOSH Charity Christmas Party

 GOSH receives more seriously ill children with rare diseases than any other hospital in the UK, which places it in a unique position to help transform their lives by funding research into key areas.

 Meet Nina.
 She was born without an immune system and has been fighting for her life from just a few weeks old.
 It was only thanks to groundbreaking research trials that GOSH was able to save her life.

 Advanced medical equipment

 The charity helps fund state-of-the-art medical equipment that treats the toughest and rarest conditions.

 For example, the essential updating and modernisation of operating theatres, including the latest inter-operative MRI scanning equipment, has only been possible thanks to kind donations from supporters.
 And GOSH Charity has committed £2.9 million to give the hospital’s cardiac catheter lab an urgent upgrade, which will help specialists treat more children with heart conditions through a tiny 2mm incision rather than open surgery.

-If you’d like to open a Nutmeg Junior ISA, we’ll donate £25 to GOSH Charity and match any donations you make up to £100.
+If you’d like to open a Nutmeg Junior ISA, we’ll match any donations you make to GOSH Charity up to £100.
 Junior ISA rules apply.

 Great Ormond Street Hospital Children’s Charity’s partnership with Nutmeg Saving and Investment Limited does not infer that any financial product promoted by Nutmeg Saving and Investment Limited will meet your needs and demands.
 If you have any questions you should seek independent financial advice.